 India is one of the world's leading countries in tea production and it grows some of the very best.
 Though it produces all varieties of tea, it is best known for its black teas, including Assam, Darjeeling, and Nilgiri.
 Of course, there is also that well-loved spicy chai, which uses the country's rich spices.

 The geography of India allows for many different climatic conditions, and the resulting teas can be dramatically distinctive from each other.
 In general, the black teas of India are known to be strong, bright, and some have rather delicate flavors.

 Tea Production in India

 Tea is such a large commodity in India that the Tea Board India handles its regulations, research, and promotions.
 The Tea Board is continually tracking and developing ways to improve the quality of India's teas.
-They also provide resources to the many small growers, large plantations, and tea processors, warehouses, and other businesses associated with the industry.
+They also provide resources to the many small growers, large farms, and tea processors, warehouses, and other businesses associated with the industry.

 India is the top tea producer in the world, producing as many as 1 billion kilograms of tea each year.
 It is the fourth largest in tea exports, behind Kenya, China, and Sri Lanka, respectively.
 Worldwide, black tea is seeing an increasingly higher demand, which sets the famous black teas of India in a good position.
 China remains the leader in the production of green tea.

 Not only does India grow a lot of tea, they drink a lot of it as well.
 India accounts for 19 percent of all tea consumption in the world.
 Nearly 76 percent of the tea produced in the country is enjoyed within its borders.
 This domestic demand outshines other leading tea producing countries, particularly Kenya and Sri Lanka, which export more tea than their populations consume.